 Our forum is on a private site, to keep distraction at a minimum.
 You can put your deep focus on writing and not be interrupted by social media.
 And if posting your words on public sites makes you uneasy (we get it), you can feel safe to do so here.

 Connect with a professional, published writer in the Discussion Forum and throughout your membership in Centered.
+Writers in Residence will join us four times a year for a one-month period each time.

 Of course, we will continue to bring you inspiring, high-calibre writing programs throughout the year.
 As a member of Centered, you'll receive a 15% discount on all regular priced offerings at the Sarah Selecky Writing School.